bcgov/devhub-app-web/docs/testingAndQa.md

 ## Ongoing development

-There are MANY tests utilizing enzyme and obviously we cannot take on the task of re writing these into react-testing-library all at once.
+There are MANY tests utilizing enzyme and obviously we cannot take on the task of re writing these into @testing-library/react all at once.
 For the time being only NEW tests will be based of this new framework.